frequently asked questions

 The GLA:D™ program is NOT for:

-– Individuals who are looking for a pre or post-operative hip and/or knee rehabilitation Class or those preparing for replacement surgery
+– Individuals who are looking for a pre or post-operative hip and/or knee rehabilitation class or those preparing for replacement surgery

 – Individuals with pain in their hip and/or knee that primarily stems from a condition outside of osteoarthritis (i.e. osteoarthritis is secondary complaint) such as rheumatoid arthritis, fibromyalgia, chronic fatigue/pain